How It Works¶

 - Success path →

-FailoverHandler.store(failover, args, result) - Exception path →
+FailoverHandler.store(failover, method, args, result) - Exception path →

 The aspect is activated on any Spring-proxied bean regardless of type (Feign client, @Service, @Component, @Repository).